fiolj/sparta/doc/Section_start.rst

 have a regular grid with more than ~2 billion grid cells or a hierarchical grid with enough levels that grid cell IDs cannot fit in a 32-bit integer.
 In either case, SPARTA will generate an error message for "Cell ID has too many bits".
-See "Section 4.8"_Section_howto.html#howto_8 of the manual for details on how cell IDs are formatted.
+See :numref:`howto-grids` of the manual for details on how cell IDs are formatted.
 The only reason to use the SMALL setting is if your machine does not support 64-bit integers.